PreferredAI/cornac/docs/source/user/example-foodrecce.rst

 We have just briefly shown you how to build a recommendation system for a food recommendation app.
 There are many uses for recommender systems.

+There are various strategies in which you could use Cornac for, and we hope that you have learned how to use Cornac for your own projects and applications.

 Feel free to try to building your own recommendation system for your own application, and share them with us!